bjornsturmberg/NumBAT/docs/source/tutorial.rst

 --------

 In this section we walk through a number of simple simulations that demonstrate the basic use of NumBAT.
-:numref:`sec-literature-label` looks at a number of literature examples taken from many of the well-known groups in this field.
+:ref:`sec-literature-label` looks at a number of literature examples taken from many of the well-known groups in this field.
-The full Python interface is documented in :numref:`chap-pythonbackend-label`.
+The full Python interface is documented in :ref:`chap-pythonbackend-label`.